-Digital/Video Images Permission Form
+Digital/Video Image s Permission Form Parent/Carers Name:

-Parent/Carers Name:

-Learner Name(s):

-As the parent /carer of the above learner, I agree to the school taking digital/video images of my child/children.
-Yes / No to support learning activities.
+Learner Name(s): As the parent /carer of the above learner, I agree to the school taking digital/video images Yes / No of my child/children.
+I agree to these images being used: to support learning activities.
 Yes / No in publicity that reasonably celebrates success and promotes the work of the school.
-Yes / No Insert statements here that explicitly detail where images are published by the school Yes / No I agree that if I take digital or video images at, or of - school events which include images of children other than my own, I will abide by these guidelines in my use of these images.
-Yes / No
+Yes / No Insert statements here that explicitly detail where images are published by the school Yes / No I agree that if I take digital or video images at, or of - school events which include images Yes / No of children other than my own, I will abide by these guidelines in my use of these images.
+Signed: ----- for schools